-Step 2: Configuring the master unit
+▶ Step 2: Configuring the master unit

-- 1. Enter MENU, then tap on GENERAL SETTINGS and tap until reaching the page for master-slave setup. - 2.
-Specify the unit as master with touch area MASTER .
+- 1. Enter MENU then GENERAL SETTINGS and press until reaching the page for master-slave setup. - 2.
+Specify the unit as master with touch area MASTER.
 A warning requester will appear which has to be acknowledged with OK, otherwise the change will be reverted. - 3.
-Accept the settings with the touch area
+Accept the settings with the touch area and return to the main page.

-Step 3: Initializing the master
+► Step 3: Initializing the master

 The master unit and the whole master-slave system still need to be initialized.
-In the main screen of the master unit, after guitting the setting menus, a pop-up will appear:
+In the main screen of the master unit, after quitting the setting menus, a pop-up will appear: